GoogleChromeLabs/pwacompat/README.md

 pwacompat is a drop-in JS companion library to help your modern website be more progressive.
-This takes a `manifest.json` file and, where possible, provides support to non-standard browsers such as Safari on iOS and UC Browser.
+This takes a `manifest.json` file and, where possible, provides support to non-standard browsers such as Safari on iOS.

 # Usage